Leniolabs/promptwizard/README.md

             output2: 'variable'"""

     description: """Here is the description of the type of task that summarizes the test cases.
-You only have to use this field if you are going to use the 'elovalue.Elo' method"""
+You only have to use this field if you are going to use the 'Elo' method"""
     method: """Here, you select the evaluation method for your prompts.
-You must choose between 'elovalue.Elo', 'classification.Classification', 'equal.Equal', 'includes.Includes' and 'function_calling.functionCalling'."""
+You must choose between 'Elo', 'Classification', 'Equals', 'Includes' and 'function_calling'."""

     model:
         name: """The name of the GPT model you will use to evaluate the prompts."""